joseRamonLeon/states-france-germany-prestashop/README.md

 # states-france-germany-prestashop
 States of France and Germany for Prestashop 1.6

-Prestashop Localizations Package of Frande and Germany don´t contain States.
+Prestashop Localizations Package of France and Germany don´t contain States.

 So here you have a CSV with those states.